cms-dev/cms/README.md

 Of course, the number of servers one needs to run a contest depends on many factors (number of participants, length of the contest, economical issues, more technical matters...).
-We recommend that, for fairness, there is at least on server associated only to a worker.
+We recommend that, for fairness, there is at least one server associated only to a worker.

-As for the distribution of services, usually there are one ResourceService for each server, one copy each of LogService, ScoringService, Checker, EvaluationService, AdminWebServer, and one or more of ContestWebServer and Worker.
-If there are more than one worker, we recommend to run them on different servers.
+As for the distribution of services, usually there is one ResourceService for each server, one copy each of LogService, ScoringService, Checker, EvaluationService, AdminWebServer, and one or more of ContestWebServer and Worker.
+Again, if there are more than one worker, we recommend to run them on different servers.

 Our preferred distribution is Ubuntu >= 11.10.
 With Ubuntu 11.10 one